Nacotchtank: The rise of the Maryland tobacco industry & the resulting displacement (1650s-1697)

 Beginning in the 1650s, the Province of Maryland experienced an economic boom with the great popularity and demand of one of its cash crops— tobacco.
 This large expansion necessitated vast areas of land that could be turned into tobacco plantations as the demand was exceedingly high.
 In 1663, Cecil Calvert, the second Lord of Baltimore, granted Thomas Dent an 850-acre tract of land named Gisborough on the Potomac River, which bordered the principal Nacotchtank village.

 The colony, in such close proximity to the Nacotchtank, now had the leverage to begin encroaching on Nacotchtank territory.
 Additionally, with the two groups now close to one another and in constant contact, the Europeans from Maryland introduced to the area a number of Eurasian infectious diseases to which the Nacotchtank had no immunity, such as measles, cholera, and smallpox.
 As a result, the Nacotchtank suffered a large population loss.

 In 1668, the Nacotchtank tribe, depopulated from Eurasian diseases, collectively relocated to Anacostine Island, which has since been renamed to Theodore Roosevelt Island.
-Theodore Roosevelt Island is located directly across from Georgetown in the Potomac River, between what is now Washington D.C. and Northern Virginia.
+Theodore Roosevelt Island is located directly across from Georgetown in the Potomac River, between what is now Washington, D.C., and Northern Virginia.

-Legacy today (1697-present)
+1697–1700s

-By 1697, the Nacotchtank population living on Theodore Roosevelt Island sought refuge in the larger Piscataway tribe of Southern Maryland, to which the Nacotchtank had previously allied with.
-With the increased sense of tolerance of indigenous peoples in Pennsylvania, the Piscataway, which the Nacotchtank coalesced with, migrated north and settled on land bordering the lower Susquehanna River around the year 1700.
-Though the Nacotchtank were absorbed by the Piscataway and relocated north, some aspects of Washington D.C. are named after them.
-The river surrounding the eastern border of the city and the neighborhood in southeast D.C. are named "Anacostia" after the latinized version of Nacotchtank.
+By 1697, the Nacotchtank population living on Theodore Roosevelt Island sought refuge in the larger Piscataway tribe of Southern Maryland, whom the Nacotchtank had previously been allied with.
+Owing to an increased sense of tolerance for indigenous peoples in Pennsylvania, the Piscataway, with whom the Nacotchtank had coalesced, migrated north and settled on land bordering the lower Susquehanna River around the year 1700.
+Though the Nacotchtank were absorbed by the Piscataway and relocated north, some aspects of Washington, D.C., are named after them.
+The river surrounding the eastern border of the city and the neighborhood in southeast, D.C., are named "Anacostia" after the latinized version of Nacotchtank.